uswitch/dagr/README.md

 * Git

-Dagr contains packages which are specified as `github.com/uswitch/dagr/foo` etc. When developing its helpful to ensure you pull the code using `go get` and build using the provided `Makefile` to ensure the web resources are zipped into the executable.
+Dagr contains packages which are specified as `github.com/uswitch/dagr/foo` etc. When developing its helpful to ensure you pull the code using `go get` and build using the provided `Makefile`.

     $ export PATH=$GOPATH/bin:$PATH
     $ cd $GOPATH